 Here is a diagram that helps explain it.

 In todays' modern world we have ample stimulus and this is a major reason we are seeing many more health conditions arise.
-If you want to learn more about inflammation, check out my very popular Inflammation 101 post.

 So decreased immune function and increased inflammation are 2 important reasons to try and minimize your physical stress as much as humanly possible.